-The safety, security, and well-being of study abroad program participants are of utmost importance.
-UWM will do their best ensure the safety and well-being of our participants throughout the duration of their study abroad program.
+The safety, security and well-being of study abroad program participants are of utmost importance.
+UWM will do their best to ensure the safety and well-being of our participants throughout the duration of their study abroad program.

 Cultural Insurance Services International (CISI)

 Cultural Insurance Services International (CISI) offers comprehensive insurance coverage for international travelers which includes accident, health, medical evacuation, and repatriation.
 CISI insurance is meant to supplement, not replace, travelers’ regular insurance plans.
 This is not travel insurance, so it cannot be used to cover the cost of canceled travel or lost luggage, for example.

 Once enrolled in the insurance, you will receive information regarding access to the CISI health insurance online portal.
 There you will be able to:

 - View/print/e-mail your ID card, coverage brochure, consulate letter, and claim form

 - Purchase extra insurance for a period of personal travel

 For MINOR injuries/issues expect to pay out of pocket, save receipts, and submit a claim.
 For MAJOR injuries/issues: if you are admitted to a hospital, we will contact CISI, who in turn will contact the hospital, so you won’t have to pay out of pocket.

 Regardless of the injury or issue, please do seek medical attention.
 If you are concerned in any way, please contact the CIE Study Abroad Office and we will work with CISI on your behalf to ensure that you are able to receive the care that you need.